Stay overnight in Vancouver's only fort

-- You must collect your garbage and leave it in the receptacles designed for that purpose.
+- Please collect your garbage and leave it in the garbage cans.

 - You will be able to review a list of costs that apply to damaged or missing oTENTik supplies.
 These costs will be applied to recover the expenses for damages that you or your guests cause.

 - Subject to fine and/or expulsion, it is forbidden to: